 However, you will want to factor in other taxes when considering whether to move to Arizona.
 You might have to pay state income taxes, which could include income from your 401(k) retirement account and property taxes.

-Arizona also has a 5.6% state sales tax and an average local sales tax of 2.77%, bumping total sales tax to around 8.37%.
+Arizona also has a 5.6% state sales tax and an average combined state and local sales tax rate of 8.38%.
 That sales tax puts it at the higher end of sales tax rates in the U.S.

-Housing prices are lowering over time, with a median sale price of $451,100 for the state in May.
-That’s still at the higher end of costs, but it’s lower than two years ago, according to the real estate website Redfin.
+Housing prices have gone up, with a median sale price of $438,700 for the state in August.
+This is higher than a year ago, according to the real estate website Redfin.

 If you’re over 50, take advantage of massive discounts and financial resources